maheshj01/searchfield/README.md

 - `onSearchTextChanged`: callback when the searchfield text changes, it returns the current text in the searchfield.
 - `onSuggestionTap` : callback when a sugestion is tapped it also returns the tapped value.
 - `onSubmit` : callback when the searchfield is submitted, it returns the current text in the searchfield.
+- `onTap`: callback when the searchfield is tapped.
 - `scrollbarDecoration`: decoration for the scrollbar.
 - `suggestions`**(required)** : List of SearchFieldListItem to search from.
   each `SearchFieldListItem` in the list requires a unique searchKey, which is used to search the list and an optional Widget, Custom Object to display custom widget and to associate a object with the suggestion list.
 - `suggestionState`: enum to hide/show the suggestion on focusing the searchfield defaults to `SuggestionState.expand`.
 - `searchStyle` : textStyle for the search Input.
 - `searchInputDecoration` : decoration for the search Input (e.g to update HintStyle) similar to built in textfield widget.